Vic Theatre

 Previously operated by: Fox Wisconsin Circuit, Marcus Theatres

-Previous Names: Green Bay Theatre, Fox Theatre, Jay-Are Theatre, Orpheum Theatre
+Previous Names: Green Bay Theatre, Jay-Are Theatre, Orpheum Theatre

 Nearby Theaters

-Opened as the Green Bay Theatre in late-February 1900.
+Opened as the Green Bay Theatre on February 24, 1900.
 Seating was listed at 1,114.
-It became the Orpheum Theatre on September 30, 1912 and was operated by Fox Wisconsin Theatres from 1933 and renamed Fox Theatre from August 25, 1933.
+It became the Orpheum Theatre on September 30, 1912.
+It was given an Art Nouvau style rebuild to the plans of architectural firm Oppenhame & Obel and reopened as the ‘new’ Orpheum Theatre on September 19, 1930 with Edward Everett Horton in “Once a Gentleman” plus vaudeville on the stage.
+It was equipped with a Barton 3 manual 14 ranks organ.
+It was operated by Fox Wisconsin Theatres from August 25, 1933.
 On December 25, 1957 it was renamed Vic Theatre and was operated by Marcus Theatres.
 The theatre was located a couple blocks from the West Theatre on E. Walnut Street.

 The theatre closed in the late-1980’s.
-The building is still standing and became a banquet Hall named Confetti’s and is very recognizable as a former theatre.
+The building is still standing and became a banquet Hall/nightclub named Confetti’s and is very recognizable as a former theatre.
 By 2017 it was a bar.
+It was being redeveloped as the Vic Theatre in 2022.

 Just login to your account and subscribe to this theater.